The SpongeBob SquarePants Movie: Plot

 Mr. Krabs opens a second location of the Krusty Krab, right next to the original.
-His fry cook, SpongeBob SquarePants, hopes to be promoted to manager of the new restaurant, but Krabs instead selects his co-worker, Squidward Tentacles, explaining to SpongeBob that he is a "kid" who is too immature to handle the position.
-Depressed, SpongeBob goes to the Goofy Goober ice cream parlor, where he and his best friend Patrick Star indulge themselves with ice cream and wake up the following morning with a hangover.
+His fry cook, SpongeBob SquarePants, hopes to be promoted to manager of the new restaurant, but Krabs instead selects his co-worker, Squidward Tentacles, explaining to SpongeBob that he is a "kid" who is too young and immature to handle the position.
+Depressed, SpongeBob goes to the Goofy Goober ice cream parlor, where he indulges himself with ice cream with his best friend Patrick Star and wakes up the following morning with a hangover.

 Krabs' rival Plankton, owner of the Chum Bucket restaurant, initiates "Plan Z" in an attempt to obtain the Krabby Patty secret formula and take over the world.
-He steals King Neptune's crown, sends it to Shell City, and frames Krabs for the crime.
+He steals King Neptune's crown, sends it to a place called Shell City, and frames Krabs for the theft.
 Neptune confronts Krabs about his stolen crown and is convinced of Krabs' guilt when a hungover SpongeBob smears him.
 Recovering from his hangover, SpongeBob promises Neptune that he will retrieve the crown from Shell City.
-Neptune then freezes Krabs and tells SpongeBob to return within six days or his boss will be executed.
-Neptune's daughter, Mindy, encourages SpongeBob and Patrick, but she warns them of dangers surrounding Shell City, including "the Cyclops", a monster who kidnaps sea creatures.
+Neptune freezes Krabs until further notice, telling SpongeBob to return in ten days (until Patrick argues it down to six) or Krabs will be executed.
+Neptune's daughter, Mindy, encourages SpongeBob and Patrick but warns them of dangers surrounding Shell City, including "the Cyclops", a monster who kidnaps sea creatures.

 SpongeBob and Patrick head for Shell City in the Patty Wagon, a Krabby Patty-shaped car stored underneath the restaurant.
 After the duo leave Bikini Bottom, Plankton steals the formula from the frozen Krabs and uses it to sell Krabby Patties.
 He distributes free helmets with the Krabby Patties that brainwash customers into doing Plankton's bidding, subsequently taking over Bikini Bottom and hiring a hitman named Dennis to prevent SpongeBob and Patrick from returning with the crown.